danwells96/ARISES/DocFiles/Sections/Food Domain.md

 * Status indicator to show important information when other domains are being viewed

 ### Data Entry
-* Name Text field: Keyboard pops up when tapped and the user presses Done when finished
+* Name Text field: Keyboard pops up when tapped and the user presses 'Done' when finished
 * Time: Time Picker pops up to allow the user to choose a time.
-This is dismissed when user presses Done.
+This is dismissed when user presses 'Done'.
 <p align="center">
 <img src="https://raw.githubusercontent.com/danwells96/ARISES/master/DocFiles/img/Time%20Picker.png" alt="Image of Time Picker" width="200"/>
 </p>